Kapitänleutnant (Crew 30)

 Joachim Schepke began his naval career in April 1930.
-He spent two years on the cruiser Deutschland before, like Günther Prien, he transferred to the U-boat force in October 1935.
-Later he spent 18 months as an instructor in the torpedo-school at Flensburg, but in 1938 he became commander of the training U-boat U-3.
-With U-3 he achieved his first successes, before leaving the U-boat in January 1940.
+He spent two years on the 'pocket battleship' Deutschland before, as Günther Prien also had, transferring to the U-boat force in October 1935.
+Later he spent 18 months as an instructor at the Torpedo School at Flensburg, but in 1938 he became commander of the training U-boat U-3.
+His time commanding U-3 saw him achieve his first successes, leaving her in January 1940.

-But Kapitänleutnant Schepke became well known as commander of U-100 in September 1940.
-On his second patrol with this boat, in two days he sank seven ships with a total of 50,340 tons.
+But it wasn't until her second patrol during September 1940 that Kapitänleutnant Schepke became famous as commander of U-100.
+In only two days he sank seven ships with a total of 50,340 tons.
 Two days later he received the Knights Cross.

 Kptlt.
 Schepke in Berlin 6 weeks before his death

-Also outstanding was the day of 23 November, 1940, when Schepke sank seven ships totaling 24,601 tons.
+23 November 1940 was another memorable day, on which Schepke sank seven ships totaling 24,601 tons.
 One week later he was awarded the Oak Leaves to his Knights Cross.

 In 1940 he published a book, U-Boot Fahrer von heute (U-boat men of today), describing life on a U-boat in simple terms.
 This book is illustrated with his own paintings.

-In February 1941 he spoke in the Berlin Sportpalast to thousands of young Germans about the U-boat war.
+At the Berlin Sportpalast in February 1941 he spoke to an audience of thousands of young Germans about the U-boat war.

-Joachim Schepke was killed when U-100 was sunk at 0318hrs on 17 March, 1941 southeast of Iceland in approximate position 61N, 12W after being rammed and depth charged by the British destroyers HMS Walker and HMS Vanoc (Niestlé, 1998).
-Vanoc spotted U-100 with her early radar in heavy fog and chased the contact.
-38 men were killed, including Schepke, who is said to have been caught on the bridge when the boat was rammed.
-Six crew members survived.
+Joachim Schepke died when U-100 was sunk at 0318hrs on 17 March 1941 SE of Iceland in approximate position 61N, 12W, after being rammed and depth charged by the British destroyers HMS Walker and HMS Vanoc (Niestlé, 1998).
+Vanoc located U-100 with her early radar in heavy fog and chased the contact.
+Schepke is said to have been caught on the bridge when the boat was rammed.
+Six men survived and 38 were lost.